PallHaraldsson/AbstractGPUArray/README.md

 Like this, similar traits can be shared between opengl, opencl or cuda.
 Also, we can standardize the tests for the GPU array.
 We might think about a standardized array test for GPUArrays, julia arrays, FixedSizeArrays, etc. This could greatly improve stability of every array like construct.
-While we're at it, we might as well couple it with a benchmark of all the different array types, which can be used for clearifying which array should be used in which scenario.
+While we're at it, we might as well couple it with a benchmark of all the different array types, which can be used for clarifying which array should be used in which scenario.